- How is chronic lymphocytic leukemia treated?

 Bone marrow or peripheral blood SCT is a complex treatment.
 If the doctors think a patient may benefit from a transplant, it should be done at a hospital where the staff has experience with the procedure and with managing the recovery phase.
 Some bone marrow transplant programs may not have experience in certain types of transplants, especially transplants from unrelated donors.

 SCT is very expensive (more than $100,000) and often requires a long hospital stay.
-Because some insurance companies may view it as an experimental treatment, they may not pay for the procedure.
+Because some insurance companies may view it as an experimental treatment for CLL, they may not pay for the procedure.
 It is important to find out what your insurer will cover before deciding on a transplant to get an idea of what you might have to pay.

 Possible side effects

-The early complications and side effects are basically the same as those caused by any other type of high-dose chemotherapy (see the section called "Chemotherapy for chronic lymphocytic leukemia"), and are caused by damage to the bone marrow and other quickly dividing tissues of the body.
+The early complications and side effects are basically the same as those caused by any other type of chemotherapy (see the section called "Chemotherapy for chronic lymphocytic leukemia"), only they are often more severe.
 They can include low blood cell counts (with fatigue and increased risk of infection and bleeding), nausea, vomiting, loss of appetite, mouth sores, and hair loss.

 One of the most common and serious short-term effects is the increased risk of infection from bacteria, viruses, or fungi.
 Antibiotics are often given to try to prevent this from happening.
 Other side effects, like low red blood cell and platelet counts, may require blood product transfusions or other treatments.